 Selecting a textured or embossed finish can help prevent your dog from slipping when walking around.
 A rug or rug pad on top of laminate can give your dog extra traction.

 Vinyl flooring is the go-to choice for many homeowners with dogs.
 And there are many reasons why.
 Vinyl is scratch and stain resistant, cost effective, and it comes in a variety of styles. and colors.
-Aside from being extremely being very durable to foot traffic, most vinyl plank floors still maintain decent traction for dogs walking around your home.
+Aside from being very durable to foot traffic, most vinyl plank floors still maintain decent traction for dogs walking around your home.

 Laminate for the most part are very pet friendly.
 Your dog may have an accident and if it is cleaned up relatively quickly your floor will last for a very long time.